-Who can forget the indelible moment last September when Amy Klobuchar, the senior U.S. senator from Minnesota, captured the hearts and minds of millions of Americans?
-The Senate Judiciary Committee had postponed its vote on Brett Kavanaugh’s nomination to the U.S. Supreme Court in order to hold an additional hearing to investigate Christine Blasey Ford’s accusation that Kavanaugh had sexually assaulted her in 1982 when both were high-school students.
-Kavanaugh denied the charges in a bizarre, blustering testimony that was by turns defiant, puerile, maudlin, and combative.
-When it was Senator Klobuchar’s turn to question the then-Federal Appeals Court judge, she asked him, after mentioning her father’s struggles with alcohol, if he’d ever blacked out from drinking.
+When it was Senator Klobuchar’s turn to question the then-Federal Appeals Court judge about the accusations by Christine Blasey Ford that Kavanaugh had sexually assaulted her in 1982, she asked him, after mentioning her father’s struggles with alcohol, if he’d ever blacked out from drinking.
 “I don’t know—have you?”
 Kavanaugh asked with a sneer.
 Klobuchar, 59, was clearly rattled, but retained her poise, saying simply, “I have no drinking problem, Judge.”

 It was a wow moment, and a rare grace note in a tawdry process.
 (Even Kavanaugh realized he’d crossed a line and apologized to Klobuchar—for responding to a question with a question—after a break.)
 In marked contrast to some of her colleagues on the committee, Klobuchar didn’t grandstand.
 She didn’t seize the momentary spotlight to toot her own horn, to put forth her own agenda, or merely to bask briefly in that spotlight’s glow.
 In a polite, no-drama way that fairly screamed “heartland values,” she gently-but-firmly put the judge in his place and moved on.